-Dental bridges are dental restorations containing one or several false teeth that are held in place by abutment teeth.
-Dental labs make dental bridges from various materials, including metals such as gold.
-Many people prefer to get porcelain dental bridges since they blend in well with the rest of the natural teeth.
+A dental bridge consists of one or more false teeth that are held in place by abutment teeth.
+Dental labs make bridges from a variety of materials, including metals such as gold.
+Most people choose porcelain dental bridges because of how well they blend in with their natural teeth.

 Types of Dental Bridges

-A traditional bridge features a false tooth that’s supported by dental crowns that are attached to abutment teeth.
-Recommended for patients who have natural teeth on either side of the gap.
+The traditional bridge consists of a false tooth supported by dental crowns attached to the abutment teeth.
+Patients with natural teeth on either side of the gap should consider this option.

 Maryland dental bridges

-Maryland dental bridges are similar to traditional bridges in that the abutment/natural teeth hold the false teeth in place.
-However, instead of dental crowns, Maryland dental bridges use a metal or porcelain framework to attach to the abutment teeth.
+Maryland dental bridges are similar to traditional bridges in that the natural teeth act as anchors for the false teeth.
+Maryland dental bridges, however, use a metal or porcelain framework instead of crowns to attach to the abutment teeth.

-At Richmond West Dental, we recommend implant-supported bridges when there are no natural teeth left to support the replacement teeth.
+Implant-supported bridges are recommended by Richmond West Dental when there are no natural teeth left to support the replacement teeth.

 Benefits of Dental Bridges

-- They give you back your ability to talk and chew properly
+- They restore your ability to speak and chew properly

 Dental Bridges After-Care Instructions

-When well cared for, dental bridges can last for up to ten years.
-Brush your teeth—both natural and false—twice a day with a soft-bristled brush, and floss at least once daily.
-If you grind your teeth, our dentist in Toronto may recommend a nightguard to protect your teeth.
-Watch what you eat as hard substances may damage your replacement teeth/dental bridges.
-Lastly, book regular dental exams and cleanings at Richmond West Dental in Toronto, Ontario, so that our dentist can regularly check on the state of your dental bridges.
+Dentists recommend maintaining dental bridges so that they last for a decade or more.
+Brush your teeth, both natural and false, twice a day with a soft-bristled toothbrush, and floss once a day.
+A nightguard is recommended if you grind your teeth at night.
+It’s important to watch what you eat as hard substances may damage your bridge/replacement teeth.
+Finally, schedule regular dental cleanings and exams at Richmond West Dental in Toronto, ON, so that our dentist can regularly examine the condition of your dental bridges.